 It can be difficult for Wyoming schools to get materials that are local and relevant to student’s lives.
 For instance, many students learn about whale migrations but don’t know about Wyoming’s amazing pronghorn and mule deer migrations.
 When we couple a locally-focused curriculum with outdoor activities, students have the opportunity to grow into caring citizens with a better understanding of the natural world around them.

 In the field

-WWF partners with organizations like the BLM, Lander Art Center and Popo Agie Anglers to provide opportunities for youth to explore and build skills during summer day camps.
-Positive experiences outdoors start kids off on a lifetime of recreation and kids who spend time exploring outside see physical, mental, and emotional benefits.
+WWF partners with organizations like the BLM, Lander Art Center and Sinks Canyon State Park to provide opportunities for youth to explore and build skills during summer day camps.
+Positive experiences outdoors start kids off on a lifetime of recreation, and kids who spend time exploring outside see physical, mental, and emotional benefits.
 Time spent outdoors has been shown to help kids with executive function (making good choices), assessing risk, and regulating emotions.
 WWF provides safe and enriching experiences for the youth of Fremont county in this way.